-To give guidance to any beginner players (i.e. learning the basic chess rules) in Calgary.
+To give guidance to beginner chess players (i.e. learning the basic chess rules) in Calgary.

 To help juniors of all levels to reach their potential in chess and represent Calgary in provincial events.

-To host regular and special tournaments with ribbons, certificates, trinkets, medallions, trophies, or plaques given to the winners, and all other players.
+To host regular and special tournaments with ribbons, certificates, trinkets, medallions, trophies, or plaques given to the winners and all players.
 Giving cash prize will be left to the tournament director’s discretion.

-To help juniors become a Chess Federation of Canada junior member.
+To encourage juniors to become Chess Federation of Canada junior members.

 To support the ACA, the Chess Federation of Canada and Chess n’ Math Association.

 The annual membership fee shall be $5.00 for players and $1.00 for parents and coaches.

 Players, parents and coaches who have paid the membership fee shall be able to participate, make motions and vote at the AGM, and will be eligible for nomination to the Executive.